Five Ways to Ensure Your Event Makes Headline News

 Your story could go further than you think, as reporters for established news outlets may be scanning the community sites for newsworthy stories.
 Here’s an example from a small local event:

-- We posted this story to the “Trib Local” (a Chicago Tribune local news blog).
+- We posted to the “Trib Local” (a Chicago Tribune local news blog).
 The piece had started life as an announcement style press release that we rewrote to convert paragraphs about people into quotes by them.
 Variations went to other informal news outlets.

 - A reporter for a regional print newspaper, The Daily Herald, called for an interview shortly after the Trib Local piece was published.
 The resulting story appeared on the front page of the Lifestyle section the weekend of the event, inspiring a good number of individuals to attend.